castral02/tf_binding/toolkit_to_train/README.md

 *Inputted Features*

-We performed PCA on AlphaFold Metrics and Interface features to asses their contribution to the variance in the dataset.
+We performed PCA on AlphaFold Metrics and Interface features to assess their contribution to the variance in the dataset.

 For AlphaFold Metrics, the first two principal components (PC1 and PC2) account for ~79.7% of the total variance.
 PC1 alone explains for 53.0%.
-As seen below, features such as ipTM, average PAE score, and mpDockQ/pDockQ highlight a strong directional influence on PC1; therefore, adding these features will facilitate with downstream modeling.
+As seen below, features such as ipTM, average PAE score, and mpDockQ/pDockQ highlight a strong directional influence on PC1; therefore, adding these features will facilitate downstream modeling.

 For Interface Features, the first two principal components (PC1 and PC2) account for ~61.7% of the total variance.
 PC1 explains 42.7% of that total.
-Using both the PCA and previous research, we used specific biochemical and interface properities to model the binding (2-4).
+We applied both PCA and previous research to determine which specific biochemical and interface properities to use as  feature in the model (2-4)

 <img src="../examples/images/pca_alphafold_metrics.png" width="400"> <img src="../examples/images/pca_interface.png" width="400">